Nice3point/RevitExtensions/Readme.md

 ### Ribbon Extensions

-**CreatePanel** extension create a new panel in the default AddIn tab or the specified tab.
+**CreatePanel** extension creates a new panel in the default AddIn tab or the specified tab.
 If the panel exists on the ribbon, the method will return it.

 ```csharp
 application.CreatePanel("Panel name");